 Can Unmarried Man and Woman Share a Hotel Room?

-I did not experience this personally, but I have read that it is now possible for unmarried men and women foreign tourists to share hotel rooms.
+I did not experience this personally, but I have read that it is now possible for unmarried men and women foreign tourists, but not Saudi citizens, to share hotel rooms.
 In the past this was not the case, but as things are opening up more and more I expect this will continue.
 I would not be surprised that smaller towns or small family run hotels might still raise an eyebrow or two.
+Be aware that it is still not acceptable to show public displays of affection.

 Is it Ethical to Visit Saudi Arabia?

 This is one for each person to decide on their own.
-The Saudi government is known for its human rights issues, but I also feel personally that it is moving in the correct direction.
+Even though there might be questions about the human rights record for the Saudi Arabia ministry and/or Mohamed bin Salman, it is a fascinating country well worth your time and energy.
+I also feel personally that the Saudi government is moving in the correct direction.
 For me personally, if I didn’t visit places that had questionable government practices I probably wouldn’t be able to go anywhere even in my home country!
 The tourism sector here is still new and growing and with that I think more will change over time as well.
+Do note that Islamic Law is still followed, so do adhere to all local laws.

 Where to Go in Saudi Arabia